McCoubs/Maze-Generator/README.md

 #### E Key
 The `E` key allows the user to toggle the easy mode preset.
 On the large map view, this shows where open doors are

+## Running Tests

+- to run tests, first run `npm install` in parent directory in order to install the jasmine testing suite
+- next, run `node ~pathToParentDirectory/test-lib/test-runner`, output of the tests will be printed out to the terminal
+- to add to tests, file names must be suffixed with `-test` and placed within the `tests` subfolder of the `test-lib` directory